-OWSA offers a variety of classes for sailors of all levels.
+OWSA offers a variety of learning opportunities for sailors of all levels.
 Our courses cover sailing basics, motoring, docking and anchoring, racing, and introduction to spinnaker handling.
 OWSA's experienced instructors create a supportive atmosphere where women can learn to sail, become confident and competent, and establish friendships while experiencing sailing teamwork.
 Join us for hands-on fun in a supportive learning environment.

-Classes are held in the spring, so everything learned in the classes can be experienced on the water from summer through fall, and through winter for those die hard sailors.
+Classes are held throughout the year and everything learned in the classes can be experienced on the water from summer through fall, and through winter for those die hard sailors.
 A list of classes that have been offered year over year are described below and are available for registration today!

 Learn or review the basics of sailing in a fun and supportive classroom atmosphere.
 This 7-class course explores terminology, knots, points of sail, weather, tides, boat maneuvering, basic navigation rules and charting Each week's topics culminate in a final charted mock cruise.
 Plan to attend each class.
 You and your crew mates use and share your knowledge to plan, share and mock-sail a multi-day cruise atop a paper chart, tacking and jibing an itty bitty sailboat to lovely destinations!
 Includes Basic Keelboat text by US Sailing.
 Optional Saturday Sails!

 Sailing Fundamentals Short Course (three classes in 2019!)